Hospice charity campaign

-The goal was clear: use social media to turn awareness into action, drive people to engage with the trail, and ultimately, raise money for children’s care.
+A hospice launched an ambitious fundraising campaign with an art trail across the local town.
+They needed someone to take the reins on social media and drive real results – with the campaign launch just weeks away.
+The goal was to use social media to turn awareness into action, drive people to the trail, and raise money for children's care.

 The Strategy

-Influencer Partnerships
+Influencer partnerships

 Why It Matters